cslant/laravel-telegram-git-notifier/README.md

 - [x] Deployment
 - [x] Release

-  ... and more events can see in the [all GitLab events available](https://docs.cslant.com/telegram-git-notifier/)
+  ... and more events can be seen in the [all GitLab events available](https://docs.cslant.com/telegram-git-notifier//prologue/event-availability/gitlab)

 ## License